Our scholarships offer top quality education at New Zealand’s world-class tertiary institutes or a major Pacific regional university.

 - full tuition fees

-- a fortnightly living allowance - this is a contribution to basic living expenses
+- living allowance (stipend) - NZ$480 per week.
+This is a contribution to basic living expenses

-- an establishment allowance - this is a once only payment as a contribution towards accommodation expenses, text books, study materials
+- an establishment allowance - NZ$3000.
+This is a contribution to assist with set up costs in New Zealand - for example it can be used towards accommodation expenses, text books, study materials

 - medical and travel insurance